 Household income had a positive impact, reducing the extent of physical pain, psychological discomfort, and psychological disability.

 Malocclusion, on the other hand, increased levels of psychological discomfort and psychological disability.

 If you are unhappy because you have crooked teeth, you don’t have to listen to people who tell you that it doesn’t matter.
 You know your pain is real, and the good news is that you can also get real relief.

 We offer many ways for you to straighten your teeth.
 We offer traditional metal braces, but also more advanced options you might not have had access to as a teen, such as Invisalign as well as veneers, sometimes called “instant orthodontics.”
 These approaches can give you visibly straighter teeth to help combat psychological discomfort and disability.
 In addition, straightening your teeth can reduce your risk of gum disease by nearly 50%.

 But if you have other problems related to your bad bite, we can help with that, too.
 One common consequence of teeth that don’t come together right is snoring or sleep apnea.
 Your jaw supports your airway, so if it’s not in the right position, it can cause your airway to collapse.
 But moving your teeth and reshaping your jaw with the Daytime/Nighttime Appliance (DNA) can restore the function of your airway, helping you to breathe and sleep better.

-If you are looking to improve your life–and your health–by straightening your teeth, we can help.
+If you are looking to improve your life–and your health–by straightening your teeth or with neuromuscular orthodontics, we can help.
 Please call (408) 354-5600 today for an appointment with cosmetic dentist Dr. Nancy Nehawandian at Top Down Dental in Los Gatos.